MarcoDDM/MarcoDDM/README.md

 You can also find me on <a href="https://linkedin.com/in/marcoalmadaar">Linkedin</a> if you want to connect or learn more about me.

-I am currently studying on @microverse.
+I am currently studying on @microverse to become a fullstack software developer.

 Thank you for visiting my profile!
   <hr>